yugr/rust-slides/materials/materials.md

   * Status: DONE (3h)
   * Makes a classical example of loop where undefinedness of signed overflow allows better codegen in C
   * Compares with Rust which is much worse
-    + Unfortunately no investigation why Rust is so bad
+    + unfortunately no investigation why Rust is so bad
+    + (most likely because equivalent C code may loop forever)
   * More materials: added to respective feature

 # UB in C++